 - Rotate your water storage.

-- Fire drill (Check the batteries in smoke and CO detectors.)
+- Plan and execute an emergency Fire drill (Check the batteries in smoke and CO detectors.)

-- Evacuation drill (Do 1-hour, 30-minute and 15-minute notice evacuation drills.)
+- Do an Evacuation drill (change it up with 1-hour, 30-minute and 15-minute notice evacuation drills.)
 This handbook provides all you need to know about getting ready for evacuations.

-- No power for a full day and night.
+- Use power at home for a full day and night.

 - Only use generator power for 6 hours.